d-morrison/IntroStatActivities/_book/10-regression.md

 * Scope of inference

-* Summary statistic

 \vspace{2in}
 ### Revisit and look forward

-23. Is there an effect due to gender on the linear relationship between age and speed?
+20. Is there an effect due to gender on the linear relationship between age and speed?
 Explain your answer using the scatterplot below.

 ```r